Battle of Carnifex Ferry Quick Facts

 Battle of Philippi

 On June 3, 1861, Union troops commanded by Brigadier General Thomas A. Morris surprised a Confederate encampment at Philippi, Virginia, and scored a Union victory.
 Many historians consider the Battle of Philippi to be the first significant land engagement in the Eastern Theater of the American Civil War.

 Battle of Rich Mountain

-On the night of July 10, Brigadier General William Rosecrans led 2,000 men on a march through the mountains, flanking a Rebel stronghold at Rich Mountain.
-His surprise attack on the Confederate rear the next day sent the Rebels into disarray.
-Rosecrans’ triumph forced General Robert S. Garnett’s 3,500 Rebel soldiers to abandoned their camp at Laurel Hill, tossing away supplies to lighten their loads and block the path of their pursuers as they fled south toward Beverly.
+On the night of July 10, Brigadier General William Rosecrans led 2,000 men on a march through the mountains, flanking a Confederate stronghold at Rich Mountain.
+His surprise attack on the Confederate rear the next day sent the Confederates into disarray.
+Rosecrans’ triumph forced 3,500 Confederate troops under the command of General Robert S. Garnett to abandon their camp at Laurel Hill, tossing away supplies to lighten their loads and block the path of their pursuers as they fled south toward Beverly.

 Union Victory at Corrick’s Ford

 For the next two days, the Confederates and Yankees took part in a running battle.
 On the morning of July 13th, the Confederates made a stand at Corrick’s Ford, a river crossing on the Shavers Fork of the Cheat River.
 During the Union victory at the Battle of Corrick’s Ford Union soldiers mortally wounded Garnett as his troops fled in disarray.